-OfficeServ 7030 uses distributed processing.
-The primary processor operates at a clock speed of 375 MHz.
+OfficeServ 7200-S uses distributed processing.
+Its primary processor is a M82511G, operating at a clock speed of 375 MHz.
 This provides all the main processing necessary for the system.
 The tertiary level of processing is done in the keysets.
 The digital keysets use a Hitachi H8 processor for data communication within the system.